-Exams 1 & 2 200 pts
+Exams 1 & 2 Final Exam 200 pts 150 pts

-Final Exam 150 pts

 Homework 40 pts

-Studio work 40 pts

-Presentation 30 pts
+Presentation 40 pts

-Total 460 nts
+Total 430 pts

 Please expect a midterm exam after lecture 4 (week 4) and lecture 8 (Week 8).
 Each midterm exam will last one and a half hour covering all content after the previous exam.
 The final exam is 2.5 hours long and will cover content thought out the course, with emphasis on the content after the second midterm.
 Exam guide will be offered at least one week before each exam.